zhoubolei/cnnvisualizer/README.md

-# UnitVisualizer: Toolkit for Visualizing Units in Deep Convolutional Neural Networks
+# CNN Visualizer: Toolkit for Visualizing Units in Deep Convolutional Neural Networks

 ## Introduction
-This repository contains the codes and results for unit visualization and segmentation.
+This repository contains the codes and results for visualizing the units (or named as neuron or convolutional filters) inside deep CNN.
 Some of the codes have been used for the [ICLR'15 paper](https://arxiv.org/pdf/1412.6856.pdf) Object Detectors Emerge in Deep Scene CNNs.
 You can use this toolkit with the naive [caffe](https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled, or [pyTorch](http://pytorch.org/).
 This toolkit includes the following functions:

 (NEW!)
 PyTorch script: